 As a Graduation and Retention Advocate award winner, Academy for Teaching and Learning award recipient, and Southern Region Education (SREB) Doctoral Scholar program graduate, Cooper has been on the frontline of student success, learning, and retention.
 Her passion for equity and inclusion is evident in her research agenda and community engagement.
 Her research focuses primarily on students of color in higher education.
 She has served in a host of capacities for various organizations, currently the Past-President for Arkansas Academic Advising Network (ArKAAN).
 As a diversity champion, Cooper hopes to make everyone feel visible, validated, and valued in effort to support ETSU’s inclusive excellence.

-Kim Maturo currently serves as the Office Coordinator for the Office of Equity and Inclusion.
+Kim Maturo currently serves as the Office Coordinator.
 Prior to joining the Office of Equity and Inclusion, Maturo supported the billing office at the College of Nursing’s Office of Practice, and soon transferred to the Office of the Dean as an information research tech.
 Her primary functions involved supporting the director of fiscal affairs, secretary of the College of Nursing Council, and administrative support to Budget Advisory Committee, and College of Nursing Bylaws and Standing Rules Committee.

 Maturo moved to Johnson City in 2010 from Connecticut where she worked for ten years as an executive secretary in a nursing home, an additional ten years working as the office manager of an assisted living facility where she received a resident services award from the Connecticut Assisted Living Association in 2005.
 Maturo has five years of experience working in a tax law office, received the distinguished staff member of the year award in 2012-2013 from the College of Nursing and received the IAAP-CAP certification in 2015.